 Here is where it all begins.
 It’s time to have an impact.

-We’re looking for exciting projects with a focus on social impact.
+Our awards scheme searches for exciting projects with a focus on social impact.
 You can enter anything you like, as long as the project fits into one of our Impact Themes.
-We also have some exciting briefs to give you a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.
+We also have some exciting briefs that give a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.
+This years deadlines have passed, but feel free to download the briefs for your own personal projects, or to start working early on an entry for the 2019 awards.

 If you have an issue that you are passionate about, that you believe could help change the world in a positive way you could enter it under our Open Brief.
 You could identify something that isn’t working for you about the world around you and look for a solution.
 We’re interested however big or small your ideas are.